vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 Using media in storefront components can be tricky if you do not think about performance critically.

-When [uploading the desired media assets to the VTEX File Server](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-the-assets-builder), clearly define height and width parameters to avoid data over-fetching and resizing on the customer side.
+When [uploading the desired media assets to the VTEX File Server](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-the-assets-builder), clearly define height and width parameters to avoid data over-fetching and resizing on the client-side.
 This way, you can set up your component to request media assets based on the required size per breaking point.

 ### Rendering